10 Ways to Enjoy the Holidays in San Francisco

-From the 60 foot (18 meters) Christmas tree in Tom & Jerry’s front yard to ice skating during a Bay Bridge light show — here are 10 Ways to Enjoy the Holidays in San Francisco!
+From the 60-foot (18 meters) Christmas tree in Tom & Jerry’s front yard to ice skating during a Bay Bridge light show — here are 10 Ways to Enjoy the Holidays in San Francisco!

 New York City has the iconic ice skating rink outside of 30 Rock.
 Here in San Francisco, natives and travelers alike spend winters skating around our own historic Union Square.
 One of two annual outdoor ice skating rinks beloved by everyone in San Francisco during the holiday season!

-2. Tom & Jerry’s Christmas Display in Noe Valley
+Tom & Jerry’s Christmas Display in Noe Valley

 Ever wondered what would happen if you planted one of those little store-bought potted Christmas trees in your front yard?
 Head over to the Victorian-lined Noe Valley neighborhood and take a look for yourself!

 Tom & Jerry purchased a Norfolk Island Pine back in the 80s to decorate for Christmas.
 After the holiday season passed, they kept the tree growing indoors.
 Until it grew too big for the house.
-Eventually they planted the tree on their front lawn — where the mighty coniferous now stands 60 feet (over 18 meters)!
+Eventually, they planted the tree on their front lawn — where the mighty coniferous now stands 60 feet (over 18 meters)!

 The details: This massive Christmas Tree has been dominating the scene at 21st and Church in Noe Valley for nearly 30 years.
 Head over during dusk for the best viewing — we love trying to catch the lights just as they’re being turned on for the night!

-Watch as your favorite Peanuts characters come to life with the help with the San Francisco Symphony for our annual live performance of “A Charlie Brown Christmas”!
+Watch as your favorite Peanuts characters come to life with the help of the San Francisco Symphony for our annual live performance of “A Charlie Brown Christmas”!
 Spend a night dressing up and head to the Symphony for one of our favorite holiday traditions.
-Make sure to get a good look of the building from outside — will you be able to tell the Louise M. Davies Symphony Hall is shaped like a Baby Grand Piano?
+Make sure to get a good look at the building from outside — will you be able to tell the Louise M. Davies Symphony Hall is shaped like a Baby Grand Piano?

 The details: Tickets begin at $30 online at SFSymphony.org